jaspervdj/jaspervdj/cv.markdown

 ## Summary

-I have a strong interest for and bunch of experience with functional programming languages, mainly Haskell and OCaml.
+I have a strong interest for and a bunch of experience with functional programming languages, mainly Haskell and OCaml.
 I am also well-versed in more traditional programming languages and I have a strong Linux background.

 ## Work experience